nouha-besbes/socle/README.md

-# Sample Socle with REST CRUD API with Spring Boot, Mysql, JPA and Hibernate
+# Sample Socle with REST CRUD API with Spring Boot, Integration Test with Junit 5

 ## Steps to Setup